RogerLab/Eukfinder/Building_custom_DB/README.md

 #### 1.2 Building an Index from the NCBI nt Database

+**nt: NCBI non-redundant nucleotide database**
-The NCBI nt database is a comprehensive, non-redundant collection of nucleotide sequences.
-After downloading the nt FASTA file and the corresponding GI-to-TaxID map, you can construct a Centrifuge index as follows:
+The NCBI nt database is a comprehensive, non-redundant collection of nucleotide sequences drawn from GenBank, EMBL, DDBJ, and PDB.
+It is frequently used as a reference database for various bioinformatics analyses, including taxonomy assignment with tools like Centrifuge.

+Note: As of December 2024, the size of the nt.fa file has reached approximately 1.5 TB, making it very large and time-consuming to both build a Centrifuge database and run searches against it.
+Consider this resource requirement before proceeding.

 1. Download and decompress the nt database: